-- Ultrasound required for initial evaluation in pediatric patients - CT abdomen and/or pelvis - MRI abdomen and/or pelvis for pediatric patients; MRI abdomen and/or pelvis in adults when CT cannot be performed or is nondiagnostic as those on the flanks, suprapubic or subxiphoid regions, and to identify posterior abdominal wall defects.
-(Earle, 2016, #118)
+- Ultrasound required for initial evaluation in pediatric patients - CT abdomen and/or pelvis - MRI abdomen and/or pelvis for pediatric patients; MRI abdomen and/or pelvis in adults when CT cannot be performed or is nondiagnostic

-CT detects occult hemias in approximately 11% of cases and assists in the differential diagnosis of hernia vs other abdominal wall mass.
-It is useful in surgical planning to define the abdominal wall an atomy in nonmidline hemias such
+CT detects occult hernias in approximately 11% of cases and assists in the differential diagnosis of hernia vs other abdominal wall mass.
+It is useful in surgical planning to define the abdominal wall anatomy in nonmidline hernias such as those on the flanks, suprapubic or subxiphoid regions, and to identify posterior abdominal wall defects.(Earle, 2016, #117)

 MRI is favored for groin hernias when ultrasound is nondiagnostic.
 Sensitivity and specificity for MRI are 94.5% and 96.3%, respectively, vs 83% and 67%-83%, respectively, for CT.
-(Simons, 2009, #119)
+(Simons, 2009, #118)